3 Ways to Get the Home Medical Equipment that Aging Adults Need

 How to get home medical equipment like walkers, wheelchairs, hospital beds, oxygen concentrators, or other assistive devices

-Many older adults rely on home medical equipment like walkers, wheelchairs, hospital beds, oxygen concentrators, or other assistive devices in order to live as safely and comfortably as possible.
+Many older adults rely on home medical equipment such as walkers, wheelchairs, hospital beds, oxygen concentrators, and other assistive devices to live as safely and comfortably as possible.
 But finding the right equipment at the right price can be challenging.
 Vive Health shares 3 ways to get the durable medical equipment that your older adult needs.

-When it comes to home medical equipment and supplies for your older adult, there are a few different ways to find what they need.
+When it comes to home medical equipment and supplies for your older adult, there are several ways to find what they need.

-Getting medical supplies could be fast and efficient, like when receiving oxygen, IV, or NG tube supplies.
+Getting medical supplies can be fast and efficient, such as when receiving oxygen, IV, or NG tube supplies.
 They often come in overnight shipments right to your door.

-For other items like a wheelchair, hospital bed, bedside commode, or other types of durable medical equipment, you may end up waiting weeks or even months.
+For items like a wheelchair, hospital bed, bedside commode, or other durable medical equipment, you may end up waiting weeks or even months.

-It will depend on the local medical equipment companies that Medicare requires you to work with in order for the item to be covered.
+It will depend on the local medical equipment companies that Medicare requires you to work with for the item to be covered.

 But that’s not the only way to find medical equipment and supplies.

-Find out about 3 ways to get the home medical equipment that your older adult needs with pricing ranging from fully covered by insurance to paying out of pocket.
+Find out about three ways to get the home medical equipment that your older adult needs, with pricing ranging from fully covered by insurance to paying out of pocket.

 1. Get a doctor’s order